Kelsey Plum: WNBA

+San Antonio Stars / Las Vegas Aces (2017–2024)

 Plum was selected as the first pick of the 2017 WNBA draft by the San Antonio Stars.
 This marked the first time in history that the first overall pick from the NBA (Markelle Fultz) and the WNBA came from the same school (University of Washington) in the same year.
 Plum made her career debut on May 25, 2017, against the Dallas Wings, she scored four points along with one assist off the bench in a 94–82 loss.
 On August 5, 2017, Plum scored a career-high 23 points in an 87–80 overtime win against the Seattle Storm.
 By the end of the season, Plum averaged 8.5 ppg and was voted on the All-Rookie Team, but the Stars finished with the second worst record in the league.

-In 2018, the San Antonio Stars relocated to Las Vegas, Nevada and was renamed the Las Vegas Aces.
+In 2018, the San Antonio Stars relocated to Las Vegas, Nevada, and were renamed the Las Vegas Aces.
 In the 2018 season, Plum improved in every statistical category, averaging more points, rebounds and assists with higher shooting percentages.
-This helped the Aces improve overall from last season but fell short of playoff spot as they finished ninth place with a 14–20 record (6 wins better than last season).
+This helped the Aces improve overall from the previous season but they fell short of a playoff spot as they finished ninth place with a 14–20 record (6 wins better than the 2017 season).

 In 2019, the Aces would finish the season as the number four seed with a 21–13 record, making the playoffs for the first time since 2014.
 They would receive a bye to the second round.
 In the playoffs, Plum would step up on the offensive end, averaging double-digits in ppg for the entire Aces playoff run.
 In the second round elimination game, the Aces defeated the Chicago Sky 93-92 off a desperation half-court game winner by teammate Dearica Hamby who came up with a steal on defence in the final 10 seconds of the game.
 In the semi-finals, the Aces would lose in four games to the Washington Mystics, who ended up winning the championship.